About Cradle Kalamazoo

-The Bronson Health Foundation (BHF), a nonprofit, 501 (c)(3) organization, connects the generosity of individuals and organizations with Bronson Healthcare to support its healing mission.
-BHF is the fiduciary for the Cradle Kalamazoo collaboration.
-As such, BHF acknowledges and receipts all grants and philanthropy for Cradle Kalamazoo with rare exceptions when the funder of a grant or an individual philanthropist requires or insists their funds go directly to a different organization.
+YWCA Kalamazoo, a nonprofit, 501 (c)(3) organization, serves as a primary resource for economic, gender and racial justice for all women, children and families in Kalamazoo.
+YWCA Kalamazoo is the fiduciary for the Cradle Kalamazoo collaboration.
+As such, YWCA Kalamazoo acknowledges and receipts all grants and philanthropy for Cradle Kalamazoo with rare exceptions when the funder of a grant or an individual philanthropist requires or insists their funds go directly to a different organization.

 OB/GYN Department Chair